cirpo/sainsburys-scraper/README.md

 ## Run

-Just launch the command below in you shell:
+Just launch the command below in your shell:
 ```bash

  bin/scraper